pingswept/dev-log/2015-04-mlmmj-install-on-ubuntu-trusty-14-04-lts-linode.markdown

 Run `newaliases` to reload the aliases file.

-Add mlmmj to crontab with `crontab -e` (slightly changed from original to run every 2 minutes instead of every 30 minutes, since this will be a very low traffic list):
+Add mlmmj to crontab with `crontab -e` (slightly changed from original to run every 2 minutes instead of every 2 hours, since this will be a very low traffic list):

-    0 */30 * * * "/usr/local/bin/mlmmj-maintd -F -L /var/spool/mlmmj/XXXXXXXXXXX/"
+    */2 * * * * "/usr/local/bin/mlmmj-maintd -F -L /var/spool/mlmmj/XXXXXXXXXXX/"